The Festival and Workshop

 The Madison Early Music Festival was created in 2000 to provide an opportunity for musicians, scholars, teachers and early music enthusiasts to gather and exchange information and ideas about Medieval, Renaissance, and Baroque music and to bring acclaimed early music artists to the Midwest to perform in beautiful Madison, Wisconsin.
 There are opportunities for everyone, from those who simply enjoy listening to concerts and lectures to early music scholars, and performance opportunities for amateurs and professionals.
 All listeners, singers, players and dancers are welcome!

 Workshop classes occupy five days of the Festival, with offerings ranging from beginner-level instruction to advanced master classes and consorts.
 Class topics include vocal and instrumental technique, historical performance practices, and specific early music repertoires.
 Instruction in historical dance is offered as evening "recreation" as well, in some years, a regular daytime class.
-A midday lecture series expands evening pre-concert lectures for workshop participants.
+A midday lecture series expands evening pre-concert lectures for workshop participants and includes additional lectures.

 Special events that are open to the public take place throughout the week of the Festival.
 There are several mid-day “bonus” lectures that are free and open to the public, and a ball featuring period dance instruction and music provided by the MEMF faculty – costumes welcome.